wipfli/maplibre-gl-devanagari-text/README.md

 ## Limitations

-- Only supports Devanagari and Khmer scripts currently.
 - Only works with one complex script at a time.
 - You cannot use the normal RTL plugin for Arabic and Hebrew when using the Devanagari plugin.